Introduction

 In this article, we will try to understand 3 important concepts association, aggregation, and composition.

-We will also try to understand what kind of scenarios do we need them.
-These 3 concepts have really confused lots of developers and in this article, my attempt would be to present the concepts in a simplified manner with some real-world examples.
+We will also try to understand what kind of scenarios we need them.
+These 3 concepts have confused lots of developers and in this article, I will attempt to present the concepts in a simplified manner with some real-world examples.

 Extracting real-world relationships from the requirement

 The whole point of OOP is that your code replicates the real-world object, thus making your code readable and maintainable.
-The time we say real world, the real world have relationships.
-Let's consider the simple requirement listed below:-
+The time we say real world, the real world has relationships.
+Let's consider the simple requirements listed below.

-1. Manager is an employee of XYZ limited corporation.
+- The manager is an employee of XYZ Limited Corporation.

 Let's understand them one by one.